-As we continue to navigate the challenges of COVID-19, we provide caregiving using Zoom and the telephone.
+As we continue to navigate the challenges of COVID-19 post-pandemic, we provide caregiving using Zoom, telephone and in-person opportunities.

 “I’ve learned how to listen to people and empathize with them.
 I’ve learned that I don’t have to fix anybody – I can be present with them and trust God to do the rest.
 It’s made me a better teacher, brother, friend and person.”